Faik Haddad

 Faik Ibrahim Haddad (فائق حداد [Fā'iq Ḥaddād], b.
 28 December 1914 Tulkarm; d.
-23 January 2001 Amman) was the 11th bishop of Jerusalem, he was the first bishop of Arabic descent to head the diocese.
+23 January 2001 Amman) was the 11th Anglican bishop of Jerusalem, he was the first bishop of Arab descent to head the diocese.
 He was also a Chaplain of the Order of Saint John.

 Background and education

 Haddad was born in Tulkarm city on 28 December 1914 into a Palestinian family that had been active in Anglican life in the area.
 He grew up in Tulkarm city, and was educated in his city schools, then he was educated at St. George's School, Jerusalem and the American University of Beirut.

 Early career

 Haddad was ordained deacon in 1939 and priested in 1940, both by the 7th bishop, Francis Brown.
 After a curacy at Acre he served at Jaffa, Amman and Nablus.

 Later career

 In 1971 he was appointed a Canon Residentiary at St. George's Cathedral, Jerusalem and served there until his consecration as Coadjutor Bishop of Jerusalem on 29 August 1974.
 He became diocesan bishop on 6 January 1976 and served until 1984.